gallettilance/gallettilance.github.io/assignments/assignment0.md

 - Ensure that your website includes the following sections with `About Me as the landing page of your website`:
   - **About Me**: This will be your landing page.
 A brief introduction about yourself.
 The About me section should be accessible at `username.github.io/`, where `username` is your GitHub username.
   - **Work Experience**: If any, highlight your work experience.
 The Work experience section should be accessible at `username.github.io/work-experience`, where `username` is your GitHub username.
   - **Projects**: A section showcasing some of the projects you've worked on.
-The Work experience section should be accessible at `username.github.io/projects`, where `username` is your GitHub username.
+The Project section should be accessible at `username.github.io/projects`, where `username` is your GitHub username.
-  - **Contact**: Information on how to reach you, like email, LinkedIn, etc. The Work experience section should be accessible at `username.github.io/contact`, where `username` is your GitHub username.
+  - **Contact**: Information on how to reach you, like email, LinkedIn, etc. The Contact section should be accessible at `username.github.io/contact`, where `username` is your GitHub username.
   - Each section should be a separate page.
 Don't include multiple sections in same page, create different dedicated pages for different sections.

 ## 3. Create an Assignment Section: